 In National Stress Awareness Week, Investors in People released the news that one in three workers have considered leaving their jobs due to work-related stress.
 The same research showed around a third of employers not doing enough to support wellbeing at work.

 Early intervention can provide all the difference by reducing the likelihood of longer-term damage by allowing employees to get professional help early on.
-Intelligent systems can mine HR data such as planned and unplanned absences to anticipate when workers may be exhibiting behaviour associated with stress, and alert that person’s manager.
+Intelligent systems can mine HR data such as planned and unplanned absences to anticipate when workers may be exhibiting behavior associated with stress, and alert that person’s manager.
 Also, if for example, the January blues are biting attendance, company leaders can make a proactive decision to enable people to work as flexibly as they like.
-If high performers haven’t taken any holiday for nine months, their manager can speak to them and advise a break in order to combat stress, promote wellbeing and in some cases, even prevent burn out.
+If high performers haven’t taken any holiday for nine months, their manager can speak to them and advise a break in order to combat stress, promote wellbeing and in some cases, even prevent burnout.

 Nowadays, we can easily see patterns that used to be hard to pick out, and acting on them can really improve people’s resilience to stress.
 But it’s up to us as employers to ensure we extract the absence data to know when and how to act to optimize wellness (and happiness) in the workplace.

 We delve into the top 5 things HR Directors are prioritizing for 2021 in our free e-book.
 Download a copy to learn more.

 Katrina is edays' own People Director with significant UK and international experience in delivering people strategy and value-adding HR solutions across a range of organisations and sectors (including Arriva, Boots, Rolls Royce, the utility and charity sectors).
 Katrina has over 20 years of experience in Human Resources and is CIPD qualified.